 Your past volunteer work and community service will give you an edge when applying for scholarships.
 Not only will your volunteer and community service experience look good on a scholarship application, it will also provide you with valuable work and social skills that can help with your career down the line.
 Don’t stop volunteering and participating in community service programs when you enter college, though, as these activities can provide opportunities to network.

 As mentioned previously, all of the tips listed above will be very helpful to you in preparing for college while you are in high school.
 These helpful hints will be beneficial immediately, but picking which school you attend is obviously an important decision to consider as well, since the type of university will directly impact how much you enjoy your college experience.

-Here at Fremont College, we offer many degree programs that take only 15 months to complete, because we understand how valuable your time is.
+Here at Fremont University, we offer many degree programs that take only 15 months to complete, because we understand how valuable your time is.
 Not only are our programs efficient, but we also have some of the best instructors for our top-notch programs!
-At Fremont College, we offer programs for ABA-approved Paralegal Studies, Multimedia Design, Healthcare Management, Digital Marketing, and many more.
+At Fremont University, we offer programs for ABA-approved Paralegal Studies, Multimedia Design, Healthcare Management, Digital Marketing, and many more.
 Contact us today to learn more about Fremont and why our college might be the perfect fit for you!

-Fremont College can help you prepare for your future by offering career-focused training and instructors who are experts in their field.
+Fremont University can help you prepare for your future by offering career-focused training and instructors who are experts in their field.
 If you haven’t chosen a career path yet, take our free career test to find the career that best suits your personality and interests.
-Fremont College offers accelerated degree programs in Multimedia Design, Business Leadership, ABA approved paralegal programs California, and Sports Therapy that can be completed in just 15 months.
+Fremont University offers accelerated degree programs in Multimedia Design, Business Leadership, ABA approved paralegal programs California, and Sports Therapy that can be completed in just 15 months.
 Start preparing for your future today – contact us to learn more about our diploma program or to request a free career guide.